-We are committed to providing you with a quality education in an atmosphere that is academically challenging and focused on enabling you to become a servant leader.
+As it is stated in our Mission Statement and Core Values, we are committed to providing you with a quality education in an atmosphere that is academically challenging and focused on enabling you to become a servant leader.
 We encourage you to take advantage of Campus Ministry activities and grow in your faith as you journey through your academic studies.
 I believe you will find this to be an inspiring place of joy and encouragement.